mnorin/ba.sh/README.md

 ### Zero dependency constructor in bash 3

-The main problem here is that that code above won't work for bash 3.
+The main problem here is that the code above won't work for bash 3.
 In case of bash 3 zero dependency constructor will look like this:
 ```bash
 obj ()
 {